charitylefosa/Harmonyhub/project/README.md

 To run the Music Recommender App, ensure you have a C compiler installed on your system.
 Follow these steps to set up the project:

 Clone the repository:
-#bash#
 git clone [https://github.com/charitylefosa/Harmonyhub.git]

-Navigate to the project directory:
+Navigate to the project directory: cd project
-#bash#
-cd project

 Compile the source code:
-#css#
 gcc harmonyhub.c -o harmonyhub -std=c99

 Run the executable:
-#bash#
 ./harmonyhub

 Usage

 Registration: Users can register their account by providing a username and password.
 This information will be stored securely for future logins.

 Login: Registered users can log in using their username and password.

 Genre Selection: After logging in, users can specify their preferred genre by choosing from a list of available genres.
 If the desired genre is not available, the app will inform the user and provide an option to pick from a list of available genres.

-Music Recommendations: Once the genre is selected, the app will generate a list of songs within that genre and display them to the user.
+Music Recommendations: Once the genre is selected, the app will generate a list of songs within that genre and display them to the user and take them back to the genre selection stage

 Contributing